 For more information on the Data Cell Filter options, click here .

-As we can see, the numbers in the data cells tie perfectly with the numbers in the data list above.
+As you can see, the numbers in the data cells tie perfectly with the numbers in the data list above.

-As we can see, the results will be the same as the earlier PL Trend above, but there are no groups to show account level detail.
+As you can see, the results will be the same as the earlier PL Trend above, but there are no groups to show account level detail.

 A Quick Summary of the Disadvantages of Data Cells vs Tabular Reports .